HTW-MMP/heinz/README.md

 ## Quick Start

 1. Download the latest release on [getheinz.com/download](https://getheinz.com/download) into your Project Folder.
+2. Open your index.html File.
-2. Copy-paste the stylesheet `<link>` into your `<head>` before all other stylesheets to load our CSS:
+3. Copy-paste the stylesheet `<link>` into your `<head>` before all other stylesheets to load our CSS:

     ```
     <link rel="stylesheet" href="css/heinz.css">
     ```

-3. Add the optional JavaScript near the end of your page, right before the closing `</body>` tag.
+4. Add the optional JavaScript near the end of your page, right before the closing `</body>` tag.
 Be sure to place jQuery first, as our JavaScript depends on that.

       ```
       <script src="js/jquery-3.2.1.min.js"></script>
       <script src="js/heinz.js"></script>
       ```

-4. And that’s about it — you’re about to come down the stretch and have your very own multimedia story.
+5. And that’s about it — you’re about to come down the stretch and have your very own multimedia story.
 If you’re unsure about the general structure, keep reading for an example page template.

 ## Starter template
 Be sure to have your pages set up with the latest design and development standards.
 That means using an HTML5 doctype and including a viewport meta tag for proper responsive behaviors.
 Put it all together and your pages should look like this: